letisjamuco/techfall/README.md

 Under constant pressure from a **toxic and demanding employer**, the player is pushed to work faster, optimize more, and never stop.
 Mistakes are punished, hesitation is criticized, and success is never enough.

 Through a symbolic **Jenga-style gameplay**, the player physically interacts with different layers of modern technology, trying to keep the system stable while external pressure keeps increasing.
+The experience is designed to be immersive, with the player using their hands and body to interact directly with the structure.

 ## What is the Game About?